-Alley, a Republican, was the representative for Massachusetts's 5th congressional district from 1865 to 1867.
+Alley was the representative for Massachusetts’s 5th congressional district and was a Republican.
+He served from 1865 to 1867.

 From Dec 1859 to Mar 1867, Alley missed 599 of 2,284 roll call votes, which is 26.2%.
 This is on par with the median of 25.1% among the lifetime records of representatives serving in Mar 1867.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1863-Feb 1864||130||11||8.5%||18th|